Oiled up for Bali spa resorts

 Mulia Bali Spa/ photo: hotel

 Continuing up the rise, following the coast, is the Sekar Nusa Villas.
 Like the Balé, this charming little place is on a hill, away from the beach.
-The unassuming spa offers traditional remedies, available inroom, while a five-minute drive on, set in pristine isolation is the Nikko Bali Resort & Spa - renamed the Grand Nikko Bali on 15 July, 2013.
+The unassuming spa offers traditional remedies, available inroom, while a five-minute drive on, set in pristine isolation is the Hilton Bali Resort (formerly the Grand Nikko Bali and rebranded on 1 December, 2016).
 This smart upgraded hotel-style resort features a fun beach area set beneath vertiginous cliffs with new pool villas for romantics.
-There is a Mandara Spa here and a few oceanfront spa villas.
-Pick from a Mandara Spa massage or a Balinese massage with floral baths, much steam and herbal teas.
-If you want to go all out, try the Ultimate Indulgence package.
-The aromatherapy footbaths, body wash, body scrub, floral bath, body and foot massages, and more will ensure you leave the spa feeling boneless and light as a feather.
+The hotel boasts a spa (formerly Mandara) with eight comfy spa villas, as well as a Beachside Bale.
+Guests can gaze at the sweeping views of the Indian Ocean while masseurs work at revitalizing those aching muscles, or simply pile on the pampering with manicures, pedicures, facials, you name it.

 East and north of Nusa Dua, heading into the Benoa peninsula, there are two properties with excellent spa facilities - the new Conrad Bali and the Grand Mirage Bali – with the latter boasting the first Thalasso Bali spaon the island.
 True to its name (thalassa means sea in Greek), the spa utilises seawater, seaweed and a whole host of marine elements in its treatments.
 Try out the "aquamedic spa" pool and hydrotherapy jets.
 Invigorated?